manishraj771/panto/README.md

-# Git Manager
+# Phantom Git Manager

-Git Manager is a modern web application that allows you to manage all your Git repositories from different providers (GitHub, GitLab, and Bitbucket) in one centralized dashboard.
+Phantom Git Manager is a web-based tool that allows users to connect with GitHub and GitLab to manage repositories efficiently.
+Users can authenticate using GitHub OAuth, view repositories, enable auto-review, and track code statistics such as total lines of code, commit history, and pull requests.

 ## Features